Internet Luring Of A Child Charges

 It is well-documented that Yahoo Colorado Chat sites are often patrolled by detectives in the Child Sex Offender Internet Investigations Unit (Known as the CHEEZO unit).
 These detectives are some of the best at tracking and recording computer forensic evidence in Internet sex crimes cases.

-The statute for this sex crime in Colorado says an actor commits Internet luring of a child if the actor knowingly communicates over a computer or computer network, to a person who the actor knows or believes to be under 15 years of age, and makes a statement persuading or inviting the person to meet the actor for any purpose, and the actor is more than four years older than the person or than the age the actor believes the person to be.
+Colorado Revised Statutes Title 18, Criminal Code § 18-3-306, says an actor commits Internet luring of a child if the actor knowingly communicates over a computer or computer network, to a person who the actor knows or believes to be under 15 years of age, and makes a statement persuading or inviting the person to meet the actor for any purpose, and the actor is more than four years older than the person or than the age the actor believes the person to be.

 In simple terms, if you are four years older than a kid under 15, and you are online chatting with him or her (or even if you think that you are chatting with a kid under 15, and he or she is really an adult), and you begin to discuss sexual content with that “child” and then you try to persuade that child to try to meet you anywhere for any reason, then you are committing an F4 sex crime in Colorado.
 In this situation outlined above, it is considered a crime even if you just wanted to meet for an ice cream cone.